nMaroulis/sibyl/README.md

 # Sibyl - Your AI-Powered Crypto Trading Hub with a UI

 Welcome to **Sibyl**!
 This application is your centralized hub for all things crypto.
-With Sybil, you can connect multiple crypto exchange accounts, deploy smart trading strategies, and access a wide range of AI-powered tools—all within a secure, locally deployed environment.
+With Sibyl, you can connect multiple crypto exchange accounts, deploy smart trading strategies, and access a wide range of AI-powered tools—all within a secure, locally deployed environment.

 ## Key Features

 ### Interactive Dashboard UI
-Our intuitive dashboard provides a comprehensive view of your crypto activities.
+The intuitive dashboard provides a comprehensive view of your crypto activities.
 Manage your trading strategies, analyze market trends, and keep an eye on the latest news—all in one place.

 ### AI-Driven Smart Trading Strategies - Oracle Module 🔮